Last updated on December 3rd, 2022 at 06:34 pm

 I asked three questions to the SEO professionals.
-They were asked to know the common problems going on in the market of SEO recently.
+They were asked to know the common problems going on in SEO Marketing recently.
 So here I came up with the most challenging problems in the field of SEO and their long-lasting solutions.

 - What is the biggest SEO challenge you faced?